Adojan/asm-examples/README.md

 * **read_from_switch**
 Reading values from switches connected to port C and writing the result to port A. This example uses the internal pull-up resistors of the atmega mcu, and therefore the result we read are inverted (0 means a switch is pressed).
 To output a more intuitive result the value is inverted before written to port A.

+* **countdown**
+Countdown to zero displayed on the leds.
+This example uses a delay loop implemented as a subroutine.